What is copyright?

 What is the current law concerning digital copyright?

 The Digital Millennium Copyright Act (“DMCA”), signed into law in 1998, recognizes that digital transmission of works adds complexity to the copyright laws.
 The unauthorized distribution of copyrighted material, including peer-to-peer file sharing, may subject an individual to civil and criminal liabilities.
 Copyright infringement is the act of exercising, without permission or legal authority, one or more of the exclusive rights granted to the copyright owner under section 106 of the Copyright Act (Title 17 of the United States Code).
 In the file-sharing context, downloading or uploading substantial parts of a copyrighted work without authority constitutes infringement.

 Copyright violation is a serious issue because technology makes it easy to copy and transmit protected works over the Rossiter System network.
-The Rossiter System does not allow the illegal or inappropriate use of material that is subject to copyright protection and covered by state and federal laws.
+The Rossiter System LLC and Rossiter Stretching LLC (collectively “RS LLC”) do not allow the illegal or inappropriate use of material that is subject to copyright protection and covered by state and federal laws.
 Peer-to-peer sharing (including the download via torrents) is not allowed.

-Rossiter System Members, in good standing, are allowed to use the photos and text found on the Rossiter System website for their marketing materials, with use of the appropriate acknowledgements.
+Rossiter Coaches, in good standing, can use the photos and text found on the Rossiter System website for their marketing materials, with use of the appropriate acknowledgements.
 Students, instructors, practitioners and members should research the origin of all images found on the internet, that they choose to use in their materials on their websites, so they do not violate copyright law.